Trump cancels January 6 press conference

 In his statement, the former president asserted — without evidence — that the House committee investigating the Capitol riot is engaged in a coverup and asked why it was not instead investigating "the fraud of the 2020 Presidential Election."
 Multiple investigations, including one by Trump's own Department of Justice, have found no evidence of widespread voter fraud in the 2020 election.

-Three more law enforcement officers on Tuesday sued the ex-president over the events of January 6.
-The ex-president often touted his support for law enforcement during his presidency.
+Three more law enforcement officers on Tuesday sued the former president over the events of January 6. that Trump often touted his support for law enforcement during his presidency.

 for more features.